codeforUV/ruralnet/README.md

 ### Setting up your development environment

 You will need to make sure that you have [NodeJS](https://nodejs.org/en/) setup on your computer.
 This will give you access to several command line programs.
 The primary one we'll be using is `npm` which a package manager and application runner for NodeJS web applications.

+### Working with the codebase

+You can inspect variables and logs from the frontend by opening your browser's javascript console (View > Developer > Javascript Console on Chrome-based browsers).

+Logs and messages from the backend (server) will print out in the terminal window you used to run the `npm run dev` command.

 ### Editing files